Ridhwana/rails/guides/source/caching_with_rails.md

 ```

 When your application receives its first request to this page, Rails will write
 a new cache entry with a unique key.
-A key looks something like this:
+The key looks something like this:

 ```
 views/products/index:bea67108094918eeba42cd4a6e786901/products/1